-Caribbean Region: Legislative and institutional frameworks governing the protection of coral reefs in selected countries
+Caribbean Region: Legislative and institutional frameworks governing the protection of coral reefs and other marine ecosystems in selected countries

 marine- and land-based sources of pollution, and related topics

 Coral reefs are facing an existential crisis across the Caribbean region due to the effects of climate change, which are largely beyond the ability of small island states to mitigate.
 A variety of local threats caused by human activities can be more effectively regulated at the national level.
 As a general trend in Caribbean countries, legislative and regulatory provisions pertinent to the protection of coral reefs tend to be distributed among a patchwork of laws and regulations rather than normalized within a coordinated hierarchy.
 However, the body of laws of some countries (e.g., Belize, Guyana, Trinidad & Tobago, and The Bahamas), increasingly includes overarching environmental framework legislation.

 It is more often the case that legislative provisions that protect corals and other marine life—and the institutions that implement them—have evolved along separate lines from a variety of sources, including laws that specifically address fisheries, the creation of marine protected areas (MPAs), tourism, water pollution and waste treatment, oil spills, and maritime sovereignty, as well as oversight of planning and development within the coastal zone (including the environmental impact assessment (EIA) process.
 In addition, almost all countries in the region have legally binding commitments as signatories of international agreements, such as the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Area (Cartagena Convention).